INTRODUCTION TO LEAGUE OF LEGENDS JUNGLE GUIDE

 - Most importantly, junglers ALWAYS get flamed so you have to keep a neutral outlook on the game.

-BEST SEASON 6 LEAGUE OF LEGENDS JUNGLERS: CHAMPION PICKS
+BEST LEAGUE OF LEGENDS JUNGLERS: CHAMPION PICKS

 Lets consider the most popular jungle picks in current S6 lol meta.

-GRAVES IN S6: JUNGLE PICK
+GRAVES IN LOL: JUNGLE PICK

 Graves is an extremely potent jungler as he can farm extremely easily without losing any health, has a decent clear speed, and scales extremely well into all parts of the game.
 The only problem with graves is his lack of crowd control(cc) and thus his early kill pressure is not that high.
 That means he should be mostly looking for counter ganks or ganking overextended lanes.
 Graves cannot setup his ganks that well so most of the time he power-farms to a small skirmishing stage and just carries the fights with his AOE damage.
 For Item builds on graves you want to go Warriors into a Maw of Malmortius, Sterak’s Gage, Swiftness Boots, Death’s Dance, and Phantom Dancer.
 These items are not in any particular order but usually getting the defensive ones first is nice unless you’re really ahead.

-KINDRED IN S6: JUNGLE PICK
+KINDRED IN LOL: JUNGLE PICK

 Another marksman jungler like Graves she varies from him in a few ways.
 Her early clear is not as fast nor effective but she makes up for that with amazing ganks when she is between levels 2-5 with the addition of red-buff.
 She can often times pick off the enemy jungler or force the enemy laners to waste Flash extremely easily.
 Kindred probably is the best scaling marksman right now in the game as she can target many different champions at the same time while also keeping her own back-line safe for longer with her ultimate.
 It is important on kindred to not gank too much Pre-6 so that you can get your stacks and the farm needed to actually scale later as well.Kindred works well with Devourer, Swiftness Boots, Runaans Hurricane, Death’s Dance, Sterak’s Gage, and Maw of Malmortius.
 Start with Devourer, and make sure to get Tiered Boots after a few components.
 Other then that, Hexdrinker from Maw is good against AP heavy comps and therefore is a good component to get early.
 These items do not have to be in any particular order, and almost if not all syngerize well together in most games and are the optimal late game build.
 Always remember to take the marks on scuttle crab the value of these marks are ridiculous and increase how much damage you can do.

-LEE SIN IN S6: JUNGLE PICK
+LEE SIN IN LOL: JUNGLE PICK

 Lee Sin is one of the most versatile junglers in the game and will likely stay that way, as hit kit is overloaded with all sorts of abilities to setup ganks, get solo kills, and make plays.
 Lee Sin actually doesn’t have the best early game anymore compared to many other junglers currently however his clear is still pretty good and he starts ramping up around level 4 and gets a much bigger spike than other junglers at level 6.
 It is important to know that Lee Sin is more effective at counter-ganking Pre-6 unless enemy laners are pushing extremely hard.
 This is because Lee Sin’s lack of hard CC.
 It is usually better to rush level 6 (around 6:30) and then gank to kill utilizing Lee Sin’s ultimate with Flash as it provides heavy CC.
 If played correctly, this should force a flash or be a guaranteed kill.
 For Lee Sin I would be careful of getting invaded as if he gets killed in his first clear he becomes pretty useless for the rest of the game.
 Item choice with Lee Sin starts with Warriors, do not underestimate the value of vision and ward-hops.
 Then, if against heavy AP Hexdrinker, otherwise tank items such as Deadman’s Plate or Randuin’s Omen are preferred unless you are heavily snowballing (10-0 by 10 minutes).

-ELISE IN S6: JUNGLE PICK
+ELISE IN LOL: JUNGLE PICK

 Elise is another versatile jungler similar to Lee Sin however she has much more early pressure as her cocoon can setup many ganks and her damage is a bit higher than Lee Sin’s.
 Elise sustains amazingly in the jungle currently if aggro of the jungle monsters is maintained properly along with the spiders.
 She often times can build according to how the games are going as well since Rylai’s Crystal Scepter and Haunting Guise increase her damage significantly and provide utility for her team.
 For a decent game on Elise I would go Runic Echoes, Swiftness Boots, Rylai’s , Haunting Guise, Deadman’s Plate, and a last defensive item.
 She often times needs to put out her pressure early to mean anything as she doesn’t scale particularly well just farming along with enemy junglers, you want to actively look for ganks.

-GRAGAS IN S6: JUNGLE PICK
+GRAGAS IN LOL: JUNGLE PICK

 Gragas is a very high priority jungle pick in higher ELO divisions.
 He has decent clear speed and he never gets low in the jungle with his built in sustain with his passive.
 He can walk around the map, slamming the drinks back and belly-blooping whatever he wants and often still scales into an amazing front line champion with decent damage.
 The standard jungle path with Gragas is a half-clear and then an early gank.
 If that doesn’t work out Gragas can just farm to 6 or look for counter ganks.
 Once he reaches 6 he can force a fight with his ultimate.
 Diving bot-lane and re-positioning the enemy with Gragas Ultimate can win a majority of fights most of the time.
 For items going Runic Echoes into Ice-born Gauntlet is optimal and then the rest of your items should be defensive items.
 Deadman’s Plate is a great defensive item on Gragas, movement speed is fantastic.